4lowtherabbit/4lowTheRabbit.github.io/blogs/2019/03/AppInitInAppServices/index.md

 </tracing>
  ```
 I turn on the ``Failed Request Trace`` and ``Web Server Log`` for the site.

 ![Turn on the logs](turn-on-logs.jpg)

-The log files can be found in the D:\home\LogFiles\ folder of the site, when I log on to the Kudu site.
+The log files can be found in the ``D:\home\LogFiles\`` folder of the site.
+I can access the log files via the Kudu site.

 I use ``ab`` to trigger site requests load:
 ```